Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 - Fixed null ref in scenes tab when a scene changes.
 - Fixed height of drag element when reordering collections.
 - Fixed some issues with unity 2019.

+#### 30-06-2022
+- Fixed issue where loading screen script could not be found, due to timing and scene not yet fully loaded.

 #### profile-dependent-scene-and-collection:
 * Adds ProfileDependent<T>, ProfileDependentScene and ProfileDependentCollection that provides the ability to load a different scene depending the current profile.